bharathwaj-sankara/MongoDB-Two-Day/day_1/README.md

 <details>
     <summary>Section Lab Question 10</summary>
-    Write a MongoDB query to find restaurants which are located in latitude value less than -95.754168.
+    Write a MongoDB query to find restaurants which are located in longitude value less than -95.754168.
 </details>

 <details>
     <summary>Section Lab Question 11</summary>
-    Write a MongoDB query to find the restaurants that do not prepare any cuisine of 'American' and their grade score more than 70 and latitude less than -65.754168.
+    Write a MongoDB query to find the restaurants that do not prepare any cuisine of 'American' and are located at a longitude less than -65.754168.
 </details>

 <details>